MonoGame/MonoGame/Documentation/articles/content/using_pipeline_tool.md

 ## Building Content

-The Pipeline Tool has 3 actions related to building content: Build, Rebuild and Clean.
+The MGCB Editor has 3 actions related to building content: Build, Rebuild and Clean.
 Build will build all content that needs to be built and put the xnb's in the output directory (bin by default).
 Content will be skipped if it hasn't changed since the last build.
 The time source content was last edited is saved in the intermediate directory (obj by default) to determine if content changed since the last build.
 Clean will empty the output and intermediate directories.
 Rebuild will first Clean and then Build.

 ## Linking Content To Your Game